cuba-platform/dashboard-addon/README.md

 # 1. Introduction <a name="introduction"></a>

 This component enables creating and embedding dashboards into your application screens.
-Dashboards allow visualizing summarized information, data sets, charts and can be set as invisible for some users.
+Dashboards allow visualizing summarized information, data sets, charts and can be accessible only by authorized users.

 A dashboard consists of widgets — individual elements based on a frame.
 An integrated set of layouts allows positioning widgets on a dashboard according to your needs.
 Use responsive layouts to adapt your dashboards to different displays.